• Log in

 Cause marketing campaigns effectively attract prospects and encourage them to learn more about the brand, as well as financially support its cause.
 Additionally, repeat customers who support the same causes are more likely to remain loyal to the business.
 Not to mention that a cause marketing campaign benefits the world, even if it’s a little.

-Good Bombas example
+Good Bombas Example

 High-quality sock and apparel brand Bombas’ marketing strategy was to help those in need from day one.
 The same item a customer buys from the brand is donated to a homeless shelter.
 Given that the campaign’s products – socks and underwear – are the top requested items, it makes the cause especially meaningful.